orfeio/orfeio/gradit.md

 All IT use is subject to the [University Acceptable Use Policy][1].

+See the [University IT resources for graduate students](https://oit.princeton.edu/get-started/faculty-and-staff) for guidance on setting up University credentials and additional, initial resources.

 ## Wireless & Connectivity

 Join [eduroam][4] at Princeton or other institutions using your Princeton email address as the credential.